Bologna Process & EHEA

 Every two or three years a Ministerial Conference is organised in order to assess the progress made within the EHEA and to decide on the new steps to be taken.
-Ministers decide at Ministerial Conferences about the central aspects of the EHEA, including its further developments and commitments by its member countries as well as on new applications for membership to the EHEA or any other main changes to the process.
+Ministers decide at Ministerial Conferences about the central aspects of the EHEA, including its further developments and commitments by its member countries.
 A communiqué is adopted at each Ministerial Conference that outlines decisions taken by the Ministers.

 EHEA Ministerial Conferences:

 The 2020 Rome EHEA Ministerial Conference took place online on 19 November 2020.

 In their Rome Communiqué, EHEA ministers encouraged the further development of the Database of External Quality Assurance Results (DEQAR) to facilitate automatic recognition, and committed to removing the remaining obstacles, including those related to the cross-border operation of EQAR registered agencies and the application of the European Approach for Quality Assurance of Joint Programmes.

 The EHEA Ministerial Conference took place on 24-25 May 2018 in Paris.
 In their Paris Communiqué, EHEA ministers welcomed and committed to promote the development of DEQAR.

 The Opening Ceremony and Celebration Session on the eve of the Ministerial Conference marked the 20th anniversary of the Sorbonne Declaration as well as the 30th anniversary of the Magna Charta Universitatum and the 10th anniversary of EQAR.